AlastairTaft/closure-library-starter/README.md

+# ⚠️ Archived
+This repo is not maintained, I would encourage not using it.

 This proof of concept demonstrates using Google's closure library in the CommonJS ecosystem.
 It uses a custom babel plugin so that instead of having to do